-Figure 3: Naive implementation vs. Helper thread for non-contiguous Get and Accumulate (left) and NWChem DFT Benchmark (right)
+Fig. 3 Naive implementation vs. helper thread for non-contiguous get and accumulate (left) and NWChem DFT Benchmark (right)

-- Many to one case: when pathological scenarios (such as all clients in the system trying to increment one value) arise, CHT is able to process them in a sequential and fair manner.
-For example, in a general case, when a network is used to implement a lock functionality, every failed attempt from every client to acquire a lock results in one additional network message.
-On the other hand, when using CHT, a lock request is only sent once and the request stays on at CHT until it succeeds. - Natural Serialization: operations such as Accumulate merely require the guarantee of the commutative property [16].
+- Natural Serialization: operations such as Accumulate merely require the guarantee of the commutative property [23].
 Hence they can be implemented without a need for explicit locks if multiple simultaneous accumulates can be serialized.
 CHT, with its network message queues, provides the serialization at no additional cost (such as the cost of a lock).
-When there are many threads serving as CHTs, each thread still provides natural serialization for the client processes it supports (communication between clients served by a CHT is via a CHT). - Cache Reuse: All incoming message that CHT processes have the potential to be reused by the application running on the same CPU socket.
+When there are many threads serving as CHTs, each thread still provides natural serialization for the client processes it supports (communication between clients served by a CHT is via a CHT). - Cache Reuse: All incoming messages that CHT processes have the potential to be reused by the application running on the same CPU socket.
 Note that we haven't measured the percentage of cache reuse for our application.